API Reference

 Parameters:

-• setup (Callable[[], T]) – Creates fresh shared state for each execution.
+• setup (Callable[[], Any]) – Factory that creates fresh shared state.

 Returns: